-Lindisfarne has just been through a major period of vital conservation work to safeguard the future of this iconic landmark.
+Lindisfarne has just been through a major period of vital conservation work designed to safeguard the future of this iconic landmark.

 The exposed location of Lindisfarne Castle causes the fabric of the building to be under constant pressure from the elements.
-This is contributing to several problems with the building such as penetrating damp, deterioration of stonework and pointing, and failures of windows.
-These issues have always been a problem here, but they are getting to a stage where action must be taken.
-The castle requires significant investment to improve the building fabric and help the structure deal with what the weather throws at it.
+This contributed to several problems within the building such as penetrating damp, deterioration of stonework and pointing, and failures of windows.
+These issues have always been a problem here, but by 2013/14 they had got to a stage where action needed to be taken.
+The castle required significant investment to improve the building fabric and help the structure deal with what the weather throws at it.

 The idea behind the work was firstly to try out a number of methods designed to combat the problem.
 Certain materials used in the past during maintenance work are hindering the movement of moisture through the structure, and so causing problems in particular areas.

 We started work in late 2015 trialling specified methods aimed at mitigating these issues in a number of these key areas around the building.
 This work then carried on up to the start of the main project in November 2016.
 These works were on display to our visitors throughout the year and some works were carried out during opening hours.
 Works included pointing replacement, packing and pinning of masonry, dressed stone replacement, render trials, window refurbishment, internal cement render removal and drainage investigations.
 The trial works in these specific areas of the Castle were critical in our planning of full programme of works throughout the building currently being carried out.